18F/laptop/README.md

 **Once the script is done, make sure to quit and relaunch Terminal.**

 More [detailed instructions with a video][video] are available in the Wiki.

+It is highly recommended to run the script regularly to keep your computer up to date.
+Once the script has been installed, you'll be able to run it at your convenience by typing `laptop` and hitting `return` in your Terminal.

 [Spotlight]: https://support.apple.com/en-us/HT204014
 [video]: https://github.com/18F/laptop/wiki/Detailed-installation-instructions-with-video